What are the Different Types of Dresses?

 As a bonus, scroll down to download our illustrated Dress Styles and Necklines infographic that you can download and use for your next dress sewing project.

-Quick Tips: How to Dress for Your Body Type
+- Quick Fashion Tips: How to Dress for Your Body Type

 Interested in more helpful information and inspiration?
 Sign up for our free newsletter!